The 6 Steps to a 7-Figure Income

 Step #6 – Invest

-Finally, the last step is to use the money you’ve saved or created from steps 1 to 5 and invest in real estate.
+Finally, the last step is to use the money you’ve saved or created from steps 1 through 5 and invest in real estate.
 “Bust your ass, save money,” Pat said.
 “Be a good saver, be an excellent saver.
 Take the down payments and invest in real estate – that’s how I did it – and then live off the horizontal income from those investments.”